-I am leaving this post up, even though the restaurant has new owners.
+I am leaving this post up, even though Henri’s Restaurant has new owners.
 We have not been there since the change of ownership.

 Henri’s Restaurant in Somerset West is situated in an old house on the corner of Main and Lourensford Street and has a lovely history attached to it.
 The restaurant is owned by Grant and Laura Norton, with Laura handling the chef duties and Grant running front of house.
 He warmly greets and seats all the guests and will ensure that your entire evening is most enjoyable.